-The council’s Executive approved the draft budget proposals for 2017/18 at its meeting on 23 January.
+The Council’s Executive has approved the draft budget proposals for 2019/20 for consultation.
 The full proposals are available to download below:

 We are now consulting on those proposals and welcome your views.
 Your responses will help inform the decisions that are made at the end of February.

 In recent years the council has experienced unprecedented financial challenges in various forms, and at the same time the basis on which local government is funded has undergone radical reform, with a new system where local government is funded from local income streams with limited reliance on central government.

 In response to these financial challenges the council continues to deliver a track record of strong financial discipline.
 Planning ahead, securing savings in advance, re-investing in more efficient ways of working, adopting a more commercial approach, prioritising resources for economic development measures, while making careful use of reserves to meet funding gaps and mitigate risks, is an approach that has served the council well.
 This has allowed the council to deliver annual savings of more than £7.8 million since 2008 through its financial sustainability programme.
 Despite this success the council still needs to continue to act prudently and will need to continue to deliver further savings in 2019/20.

 Throughout the delivery of £7.8 million annual savings, the Council’s successful financial management has enabled the protection of core services for the people of Lincoln while at the same time allowing the redirection of resources to the priority areas in the Council’s Vision 2020.

 This vision is supported by a three year programme of activity, resourced through the MTFS, that seeks to not only deal with the most pressing issues in the city, but also how the Council will work, with others, to embrace and maximise Lincoln’s economy through schemes such as, the Transport Hub and new Council House Building Programme.